Information for Primary Care Physicians Interested in Board Certification in Emergency Medicine

 - Accumulated a minimum of 7,000 hours in the practice of emergency medicine

-- Completed a residency in one of the following primary care specialties – family practice, internal medicine, pediatric medicine, or general surgery
+- Completed an ACGME- or AOA-accredited residency, or a residency recognized by the Royal College of Physicians and Surgeons of Canada (RCPSC), in one of the following primary care specialties – family practice, internal medicine, pediatric medicine, or general surgery

 Primary care physicians who wish to earn certification in emergency medicine through the ABPS Board of Certification for Emergency Medicine (BCEM) must verify staff privileges by means of a letter from the administrators of all emergency facilities where privileges are held.
 Also, applicants for emergency board certification must submit documented reports for a minimum of 10 emergency cases from the past 12 months for which he or she held the lead management role.
-These are only a few examples of eligibility and application requirements, presented here to demonstrate the depth of knowledge and experience the BCEM requires before an applicant is even considered.
+Other eligibility pathways include: